dyninst/dyninst/.github/README.md

 - [STAT](https://hpc.llnl.gov/software/development-environment-software/stat-stack-trace-analysis-tool) development branch
 - [TAU](https://www.cs.uoregon.edu/research/tau/home.php) development branch

-**when**: Every Monday at 3AM CST.
+**when**: Every Monday at 3AM CST, or manually

 ### Third-party dependency versions ([workflows/dependency-version](workflows/dependency-version.yaml))

 *Checks that the minimum dependency versions found in the various CMake files match the expected values.
 This ensures we synchronize versions across containers and workflows.*

-**when**: on pull request to the master branch when a CMake file or docker/dependencies.versions is changed.
+**when**: on pull request to the master branch when a CMake file or docker/dependencies.versions is changed, or manually

 ### ABI breaks with libabigail ([workflows/libabigail](workflows/libabigail.yaml))

-*Checks for ABI breaks between the pull request and the latest release of Dyninst*
+*Checks for ABI breaks between a pull request and the latest release of Dyninst*

 This runs libabigail's `abidiff` utility to compare the current changes against the last release.
 Only removed or modified functions in public interfaces are reported.
 The check is not run if the pull request is already marked as an ABI-breaking change.

-**when**: on pull request to the master branch when source code changes.
+**when**: on pull request to the master branch when source code changes, or manually

 ### Pull request checks ([workflows/pr-tests](workflows/pr-tests.yaml))